JCMexplains/writing-for-success-2023/textbook.md

 about a topic in order to understand its implications before writing about it.

-### Identify the Characteristics of Good Primary Support
+### Identify The Characteristics Of Good Primary Support

 To fulfill the requirements of good primary support, the information you choose must meet the following standards: